LennyLip/xiaomi-gateway-radio-stream-home-assistant/README.md

 NB. python-miio not helps us due [this issue](https://github.com/rytilahti/python-miio/issues/629).

 4. (Optional) Home assistant component. home_assistant folder contains a custom component for Home Assistant to play/stop, change volume of current radio channel of Xiaomi Gateway device.
-It's based on [Home Assistant Xiaomi Gateway Radio](https://github.com/h4v1nfun/xiaomi_miio_gateway) project with start\stop docker functional while you stop or start radion (to disable transcoding while you do not listen to the radio).
-Just copy xiaomi_gateway_radio to the custom component folder, add config strings (see README.md inside component folder) and restart your Home Assistant server.
-If you use Home Assistant inside docker you need to add /var/run/docker.sock volume to Home Assistant docker image to able to manage dockers containers from the custom component.
+It's based on [Home Assistant Xiaomi Gateway Radio](https://github.com/h4v1nfun/xiaomi_miio_gateway) project with start\stop docker functional while you stop or start radio (to disable transcoding while you do not listen to the radio).
+Just copy xiaomi_gateway_radio to the custom component folder, add config strings (see README.md inside the component folder) and restart your Home Assistant server.
+If you use Home Assistant inside docker you need to add /var/run/docker.sock volume to Home Assistant docker image to be able to manage docker containers from the custom component.

 ![home assistant](https://raw.githubusercontent.com/LennyLip/xiaomi-gateway-radio-stream-home-assistant/55add3c81dd57fe84b07d73670bc6bcbdbafaaf3/images/ha1.jpg)